marmonkin/portfolio/README.md

 # This is me

 Hello, my name is Maksim Vlasov, I am a game designer and programmer, studying at KAMK Finland.  <br>
-I am proactive and dedicated, have plenty of experience playing various games of many genres.
+I am proactive and dedicated, have plenty of experience playing various games of many genres, and growing experience of making them as well.
 <br>

-My all time favourites are:
+My all time favorites are:
 - Dark Souls
 - Resident Evil series
 - Monster Hunter Wilds

 Every time I play a game I always pay attention to details: when I visit a city or a castle in an RPG, I pay attention to the architecture, the way the buildings are structured, how the streets are laid out; try to imagine how this place would be defended in case of attack.
 When I play shooter games with made up firearms I think if or how this design could work in real life, how I could improve it.

 I developed this approach after playing Dark Souls for the very first time.
-It never seases to amaze me how much detail you can put in a game, that is referred to as "unfinished".
+It never seaces to amaze me how much detail you can put in a game, that is referred to as "unfinished".
 Every place you visit - littered with tiniest puzzle pieces for people to find and connect.
 Every item you find - meager in words, but so rich in information.

 This game inspired me to become a Game Designer, and still inspires me to improve, to some day become one of the greatest.